Skip to content

 Join the Community Discussion – See volunteer opportunities and pride ideas – Check it out!

-So why May 24th you ask?
+So why May 24, you ask?
 A great question.
-May 24th is the day back in 1760 when King George II dedicated in a charter the official recognition of Bernardston to Sir Francis Bernard, the Royal Governor of New Jersey.
+May 24 is the day in 1760 when King George II, in a Charter, granted Bernardston official recognition to Sir Francis Bernard, the Royal Governor of New Jersey.
 Bernardston later became known as Bernards Township.
-What better day to recognize a community spirit day could there be other than May 24th.
+What better day to recognize a community spirit day than May 24?
 So now you know.

 The Mr. Local History Project will participate in Bernards Township Day by working with local educators providing community service for students to learn about local history and engage in an activity, assignment, or purpose to give back to the town they live in.